-This huckleberry freezer jam is the best huckleberry jam in the world… No joke.
-Made with fresh huckleberries, a touch of sugar, and no processing!
+This fresh huckleberry freezer jam is worth it’s weight in gold… Made with fresh huckleberries, a touch of sugar, and no processing!

-Huckleberries are like small blueberries but with even more intense flavor!
+Huckleberries are like small blueberries but with even more intense flavor….
+And they make the best jam to go on warm rolls, pancakes, waffles, or sourdough bread!

-The delicious berries grow wild in the Idaho mountains, and we love to pick them along hiking trails.
+These delicious berries grow wild in the Idaho mountains, and we love to pick them along hiking trails in late June and early July.
 There are also professional huckleberry pickers who sell them at farmers markets at the end of July and beginning of August when they’re in season.

 Huckleberry freezer jam is a burst of pure berry goodness….
 It’s all berry just complimented with a little sugar, lemon and thickener!
 That’s it… Super simple ingredients.
 So if you’ve put in the effort to pick cups of huckleberries (or paid the high price for them at farmers markets) do yourself a favor, and make jam the best way – Huckleberry Freezer Jam!